 Frequent destruction of the western part of the church contributed to the weakening of the construction of the vaults in the nave and, as a result, to their collapse in 1829.
 Thanks to the help of king Frederick III and the town authorities, a reconstruction was soon undertaken, replacing the old rib vaults with the new barrel vaults.
 In 1835, the presbytery was renovated and in 1878 the rest of the building was repaired.
 After 1945, the building was taken over by Catholics.

-The nave is clearly higher than the side aisles, but it is not illuminated by its own windows (pseudobasilica).
-Its height, on the other hand, is equal to the height of the choir, which was separated by a weakly accentuated chancel arch.
-The side aisles open to the central nave with wide arcades with bundles of ancillary columns, which were built of tightly arranged quarter-rollers and semicircular (in cross-section) columns.
-The walls of the side aisles and the nave above the arcades are devoid of articulation, while the walls of the two western bays of the choir have been fragmented with niches, repeating the shape and profiling of the inter-naval arcades.
+The nave was built higher than the side aisles, but it was not illuminated by its own windows (pseudobasilica).
+Its height, on the other hand, was equal to the height of the choir, which was separated by a weakly accentuated chancel arch.
+The side aisles were opened to the central nave with wide arcades with bundles of ancillary columns, which were built of tightly arranged quarter-rollers and semicircular (in cross-section) columns.
+The walls of the side aisles and the nave above the arcades were devoid of articulation, while the walls of the two western bays of the choir have been fragmented with niches, repeating the shape and moulding of the inter-naval arcades.
 On the northern side the niches were opened up, thus creating a connection with the northern annexes.

-The interior, originally covered with flat ceilings, in the presbytery, central nave and the chapel was covered with late Gothic stellar vaults, while those in the nave and in the eastern part of the choir come from the 19th century.
-The southern aisle was crowned with a net vault, and a northern aisle by stellar vault enriched with ribs inscribed in a square in the middle of each bay.
-The annex, adjacent from the north to the choir, was covered with a stellar vault with motifs of eight-armed stars, a sacristy with a gallery on the top with a cross-ribbed vault, and a chapel at the southern aisle with a diamond vault.
+The interior, originally covered with timber ceilings, in the chancel, nave and chapel was covered with late-Gothic stellar vaults and a seven-part vault over the eastern closure.
+The southern aisle was crowned with a net vault, and the northern aisle with a stellar vault, enriched with a cross of ribs inscribed in a square in the middle of each bay.
+The annex adjacent to the choir from the north was covered with a stellar vault with motifs of eight-pointed stars, the sacristy with a gallery on top with a cross-rib vault, and the chapel at the south aisle with a diamond vault.